 Why do I say this?

 In the fairly recent past, there was a lot of pressure from society to see yourself as a Christian.
-Whilst this pressure still exists in many countries the opposite is now true.
-For example, in my country of England and in the UK as a whole.
+Whilst this pressure still exists in many countries, in others the opposite is now true.

-The ever present, ever shifting beliefs of society can subtly predispose us at this time towards leaving Christianity, or any other religion to which we belong.
+I suggest that the ever present, ever shifting beliefs of society can subtly predispose us at this time towards leaving Christianity, or any other religion.

 It can be easier to remain a Christian when you do not see the decision as one of "belief versus non belief", but more correctly as one where you choose to expose yourself to Christian beliefs rather than only to society's beliefs.